 Maintaining Your Air Conditioner

-After you purchase your air conditioner and have a professional AC company in Washington install it, you can’t just sit back and forget about it.
-Air conditioners require maintenance especially on its coils, filters and fins.
-Otherwise the wear and tear on your system can cause your air conditioner to not run as effectively and/or breakdown leading to needed air conditioner repairs.
-In this article, we will discuss what you can do to maintain your air conditioner unit as well as what you should leave to a professional, such as a yearly annual air conditioner service.
+After you purchase your air conditioner and have a professional HVAC company install it, you can’t just sit back and forget about it.
+Air conditioners require cooling maintenance especially on its coils, filters and fins.
+Otherwise the wear and tear on your system can cause your air conditioner to have cooling issues leading to necessary air conditioner repairs.
+In this article, we will discuss what you can do yourself to maintain your air conditioner unit as well as what you should leave to a professional, such as a yearly annual air conditioner service.
 Both are required to properly avoid cooling problems and run effectively for years to come.

-As previously stated, air conditioners require maintenance.
-The easiest maintenance you can perform on your air conditioner unit is also the most important; this task is changing your air conditioner filter on a regular basis.
+As previously stated, air conditioners require cooling maintenance.
+The easiest cooling maintenance you can perform on your air conditioner unit is also the most important; this task is changing your air conditioner filter on a regular basis.
 Over time and use your air conditioner unit filter will get dirty.
 Dirt, dust and debris that accumulates in the filter will block the airflow of the system.
 This in turn will cause your system to function at a lower efficiency.
 According to Energy.gov, replacing your air conditioners filter on a regular basis can improve efficiency by 5-15%.
 What a simple and easy way to keep your air conditioner efficient and lower your utility bills!
 Plus it helps avoid cooling problems.

 Now that you know how important it is to change your air conditioner filter, do you know where it is located?
 Air conditioner filters locations depend on what type of air conditioner unit you have.
 Typical places air conditioner filters are located include ceilings, walls, inside the air conditioner or inside the furnace.
 If your air conditioner is a part of a central heating and cooling system going throughout your entire home via ductwork then you will most likely find the filter near the return duct.
 If you have a mounted AC that can only cool one room, the filter will be found in the unit itself.